deepidea/brisk-table/README.md

-# Brisk table
+# Brisk Table

-is universal and easy to use JavaScript library that displays any data in a table format
+is universal and easy to use JavaScript library that displays any data in a table format.